 #1.
 Overall Ranking Factors

 The study on local SEO ranking factors showed that Link Signals were the most important overall ranking factor at 27.94%. with factors like linking domain authority, inbound anchor text etc. were considered.

 On-Page Signals came in a close second at 26.03%; wherein factors like Domain Authority and NAP considered.

 Behavioral Signals were also very important at 11.5%; with factors like click-through rate, check-ins, click-to-call on mobile etc. considered.

 The quality and quantity of domains linking to you is just as important as the anchor text they use to link to you.
 For a better chance to improve your local SEO, the inbound anchor text needs to be relevant to the topic and relevant to your business.
 For example, if you’re a Sacramento-based digital marketer, an anchor text of Sacramento SEO might prove to be a good anchor text.
-This is provided that it leads a blog post that guides readers to find good SEO experts in Sacramento.
+This is provided that it leads to a blog post that guides readers to find good SEO experts in Sacramento.
 At the same time, if Sacramento SEO is your targeted keyword, using it as an anchor text isn’t the ideal option.

 #2.
 Localized Organic Ranking Factors